yaso9/easy-video-player/readme.txt

 none

 == Changelog ==

+= 1.0.9 =
+* Easy Video Player is now compatible with WordPress 4.3

 = 1.0.8 =
 * Added a new shortcode parameter "loop" to start playback again from the beginning when the video ends